 Depending on the product, users may:

-- Chew the tobacco and swallow the juice
+- Chew the tobacco and spit or swallow the liquid

 - Sniff it (dry tobacco) through their nose

 - Leave it in their mouth and then throw it out (snus)

 Research shows that about 15% of male teens and 3% of female teens use some type of smokeless tobacco.
 Many professional baseball players use smokeless tobacco which may glamorize its use however, these players are often addicted to it and are at risk for many health problems.
 The American Cancer Society found that about 8.2 million people in the United States aged 12 and above use it, and about 44% started before age 18.

 What can using smokeless tobacco do to me?

 Most people don’t realize that using smokeless tobacco is just as dangerous as smoking it.
 Smokeless tobacco is definitely not a safe substitute.
 In the short term, you’ll have:

 - Mouth sores

 Over a longer period of time using smokeless tobacco will cause:

 - Your body to become dependent on it